pablogs9/minimodem.js/README.md

 ```

 Serve the files with a web server (like Python SimpleHTTPServer)

 *Audio WebAPI won't work if you open local files in a browser*
 ```
 cd minimodem.js
 python -m SimpleHTTPServer
 ```

-Open it in a browser `localhost:8000`
+Open it in a browser: `localhost:8000`